The Fosso Bianco

 The White Whale or "Balena Bianca"

 The waterfall is called the White Whale for its similarity to the mouth of a whale.
 The calcium formation is the most impressive formation at the hot springs of San Filippo, and you should NOT can walk on it as the formations are delicate!
-The springs surge out of the ground nearby, coming out at 48°C, so the water at the White Whale is warm - very warm which permits bathing in fall and winter.
+The springs surge out of the ground nearby, coming out at 48°C, so the water at the White Whale is warm, actually very warm which permits bathing in fall and winter.

 The quantity of, and path, the water takes down over the White Whale changes often, so the shape and look of the formation keeps offering new shapes and colors.
 During the winter, the thermal waters mix with raindrops that contain organic material: for this reason, the formation will alter color and look greenish or reddish brown in those periods.

 Locals and tourists alike have created new pools directly below the waterfall: by massing together stones, branches and leaves, the deposits quickly cement over these artificial walls and create new pools that collect the warm water.
 At the bottom of these pools, you'll find a rich deposit of thermal mud that is excellent for face and body masks so sit down, cover yourself in mud and enjoy the natural beauty treatment!

 In the beautiful Val d'Orcia